jasonmossing15/Font_Controller/Readme.md

 ## Test and Debug

 This program was tested by trial and error.
 When I felt that an effective change was made I generated a new BIT file and tested it.
-Just like the Pong lab, this was very ineffective what it comes to time spent.
+Just like the Pong lab, this was very ineffective when it comes to time spent.

 I ran into two main issues: glitches due to not enough delay and glitches due to moving to the next character.